steinsiv/oauth2-dance/README.md

-# oauth2_acg_pkce
+# oauth2_dance

-OAuth2 Authorization Code Grant w/PKCE only
+Implementation of OAuth2 Authorization Code Grant w/PKCE

 [https://datatracker.ietf.org/doc/html/rfc6749#section-4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1)
 [https://datatracker.ietf.org/doc/html/rfc7636](https://datatracker.ietf.org/doc/html/rfc7636)

+This module is trying to link and identify code with rfc6749 and could hopefully suit as an entrypoint when learning about OAuth2.

+...and since we are learning TS Deno and OAuth2 as we go, expect the code to change frequently

 ## client.js